An Integer Linear Programming Model for the Evolomino Puzzle: ILP-model

 An example of a translation is shown in Fig.~\ref{Fig_translation_example}.
-The second block along the arrow contains a copy of the first block (highlighted in blue) that is shifted 7 cells backward.
+The second block along the arrow contains a copy of the first block (highlighted in blue) that is shifted $2$ rows upward and $3$ columns to the right.

 The following constraints guarantee the correct evolution of the blocks.

 \begin{itemize} \item Only one translation can be assigned to each block:

 \item Each square of the block must be translated: